surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## Tuned Delay+

-The Tuned Delay+ module contains within one module the most crucial tools for experimenting with these techniques.
+The Tuned Delay+ module is the same DSP, with some useful patching tools built-in.
+You could say the seemingly simpler one is the advanced tool, whereas this one is the more user-friendly version that gives you some of what you need from the.

 There are stereo inputs and outputs, and our familiar four modulation inputs.

 The V/Oct input, and the Center parameter, are explained above.
 The Fine L/R parameters do the same thing as Center, but have a much smaller range and work indepandantly for the left and right channel.

-The feedback inputs are for creating the feedback loop.
+The feedback inputs save you from having to use a second module to mix output back into the input.
 We recommend starting out simply patching L/R outputs to the L/R feedback inputs.
-The Level control attenuates the feedback signal, which controls the decay time of the sound.
-By default this level doesn't go all the way to full attenuation, since this often isn't useful.
-If you find yourself wanting the full range, press the plus next to the dial.
+The Level control attenuates the feedback signal, effectively controlling both the decay time and timbre of the sound.
+By default the control goes from -1dB to 0dB, where the most sensitive range is.
+If you want to be able to bring the feedback down to silence though, you can press the plus sign over the dial.

 There are internal high- and low-pass filters in the feedback path to shape the sound further.
 These filters track V/Oct, the dials control the offset from the root frequency.

-The exciter input takes a 0-10v CV and applites to the amplitude of an internal noise generator, sent into the delays feedback path.
-If you've got V/Oct connected, and the output patched into the feedback as described above, you can send trigs to the exciter port to play the module.
+The exciter input directly applies a 0-10v CV to the amplitude of an internal noise generator, sent into the delays feedback path.
+If you've got output patched into the feedback as described above, you can send trigs to the exciter port to play the module.
 The length of the trig will greatly impact the sounds you get.

 This is the essential way to patch Tuned Delay+ as a Karplus-Strong VCO.
-We don't have to patch the output directly to the input though!
-By running the signal through other modules inside the feedback loop, we can create radically different sounds.
+V/Oct, trig to Exciter, and Output to Feedback.
+Just like with the simple Tuned Delay, the Correct parameter should be set to 1 in that scenario.
+For each module you add to the feedback path, turn Correct up by 1.

+### Tuned Delays Block Size considerations

+Our delay line processes per-sample.
+So these will not introduce any (additional) latency to signals.
+This also makes parameters that directly control the delay time good targets for audio-rate modulations.
+Just like with the Waveshaper, the filters in the Tuned Delay+ feedback path calculate per block and will alias at high audio rates.